ETO Logo

 • To identify these articles, we calculate a “core statistic” for each article in the cluster, incorporating the article’s age, total number of citations, and how often it cites articles within the cluster.

 • Review articles: Articles that describe and systematize other research.
-We assume any article with between 100 and 1000 citations to other articles, implying engagement with a wide range of related scholarship, is a review article.
+We assume any article with between 100 and 1000 citations to other articles, implying engagement with an unusually wide range of related scholarship, is a review article.

 • Top-cited articles: The articles in the cluster with the most citations.